averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.standby.tns.admin` - Location of tnsnames.ora file for connecting to physical standby database with [V$DATABASE.OPEN_MODE = MOUNTED](https://docs.oracle.com/en/database/oracle/oracle-database/21/refrn/V-DATABASE.html)

 `a2.standby.tns.alias` - Connection TNS alias for connecting to physical standby database with [V$DATABASE.OPEN_MODE = MOUNTED](https://docs.oracle.com/en/database/oracle/oracle-database/21/refrn/V-DATABASE.html)

+#### eu.solutions.a2.cdc.oracle.OraCdcLogMinerConnector distributed mode parameters

+`a2.distributed.activate` - Use **oracdc** in distributed configuration (redo logs are generated at source RDBMS server and then transferred to compatible target RDBMS server for processing with LogMiner.
+For description of this configuration please look at _Figure 22-1_ at [Using LogMiner to Analyze Redo Log Files](https://docs.oracle.com/en/database/oracle/oracle-database/21/sutil/oracle-logminer-utility.html).
+Default - _false_

+`a2.distributed.wallet.location` - Location of Oracle Wallet for connecting to target database in distributed mode

+`a2.distributed.tns.admin` - Location of tnsnames.ora file for connecting to target database in distributed mode

+`a2.distributed.tns.alias` - Connection TNS alias for connecting to target database in distributed mode

+`a2.distributed.target.host` - hostname of the target (where dbms_logmnr runs) database on which the shipment agent is running

+`a2.distributed.source.port` - port number on which shipping agent listens for requests